Capitalism: Economic growth

-Economic growth is a characteristic tendency of capitalist economies.
+Economic growth is a characteristic tendency of economies.
+However, capitalist economies may experience fluctuations in growth that cannot be accounted for by demographic or technological changes.
+These fluctuations, which involve sustained periods of economic growth and recession, are referred to as business cycles in macroeconomics.
+Economic growth is measured as growth in investment, economic output, and economic consumption per capita.
+Changes in hours of employment on their own are not considered as a factor of economic growth.

 As a mode of production

 The capitalist mode of production refers to the systems of organising production and distribution within capitalist societies.
 Private money-making in various forms (renting, banking, merchant trade, production for profit and so on) preceded the development of the capitalist mode of production as such.
-The capitalist mode of production proper based on wage-labor and private ownership of the means of production and on industrial technology began to grow rapidly in Western Europe from the Industrial Revolution, later extending to most of the world.

 The term capitalist mode of production is defined by private ownership of the means of production, extraction of surplus value by the owning class for the purpose of capital accumulation, wage-based labor and, at least as far as commodities are concerned, being market-based.

 Capitalism in the form of money-making activity has existed in the shape of merchants and money-lenders who acted as intermediaries between consumers and producers engaging in simple commodity production (hence the reference to "merchant capitalism") since the beginnings of civilisation.
 What is specific about the "capitalist mode of production" is that most of the inputs and outputs of production are supplied through the market (i.e. they are commodities) and essentially all production is in this mode.
 By contrast, in flourishing feudalism most or all of the factors of production, including labor, are owned by the feudal ruling class outright and the products may also be consumed without a market of any kind, it is production for use within the feudal social unit and for limited trade.
 This has the important consequence that, under capitalism, the whole organisation of the production process is reshaped and re-organised to conform with economic rationality as bounded by capitalism, which is expressed in price relationships between inputs and outputs (wages, non-labor factor costs, sales and profits) rather than the larger rational context faced by society overall—that is, the whole process is organised and re-shaped in order to conform to "commercial logic".
 Essentially, capital accumulation comes to define economic rationality in capitalist production.

 A society, region or nation is capitalist if the predominant source of incomes and products being distributed is capitalist activity, but even so this does not yet mean necessarily that the capitalist mode of production is dominant in that society.

+Mixed economies rely on the nation they are in to provide some goods or services, while the free market produces and maintains the rest.